json-schema-org/community/programs/sponsors/sponsors.md

 - Visibility on the front page of [https://json-schema.org](https://json-schema.org) in the "sponsors" section (about 110,000 views/month on November, 2023).
 - Visibility on the GitHub main project page in the "sponsors" section.
+- "Thank you" tweet from [@jsonschema](https://twitter.com/jsonschema).
+- "Thank you" post in Linkedin from [@jsonschema](https://www.linkedin.com/company/jsonschema).

 ## Benefits of being a silver sponsor